nestoca/.github/profile/README.md

-# Welcome to Nesto.ca 🚀
+# Welcome to nesto.ca 🚀

-Hello, internet wanderer! 👋 Welcome to Nesto.ca's public repository, where we revolutionize the world of digital mortgage lending with a sprinkle of code and a lot of passion.
+Hello, internet wanderer! 👋 Welcome to nesto.ca's public repository, where we revolutionize the world of digital mortgage lending with a sprinkle of code and a lot of passion.

 ## Who Are We? 🤔

-We are Nesto.ca, the Digital Mortgage Lender that's making home financing a breeze.
+We are nesto.ca, the Digital Mortgage Lender that's making home financing a breeze.
 Our team of expert developers, financial gurus, and tech enthusiasts are here to simplify the process and help you get the best rates with ease.

 ## Our Mission 🏡